-The present paper presents an analysis of technological change in the coal mining industry of the USSR.
-It describes within a quantitative framework first the evolution of the coal mining industry in general, based on macro indicators of output, production intensity and labor productivity.
-Then it describes qualitatively the different historical phases of development and introduction of new technologies into the sector and concludes by quantifying the historical trajectories of new technologies diffusion, using standard models of technological diffusion and substitution.
+This article presents an analysis of technological change in the underground coal-mining industry of the USSR.
+It describes within a quantitative framework first the evolution of the coal-mining industry in general, based on macro-indicators of output, production intensity, and labor productivity.
+The article then discusses qualitatively the different historical phases of technology development inside the industry and concludes by a quantification of technological diffusion trajectories, based on standard bi- and multi-variate models of technological substitution of the Fisher-Pry and Marchetti-Nakicenovic type.